Photography

 HTBA

 An introductory course that explores the various elements of photographic storytelling, artistic styles, and practices of successful visual narratives.
-Students focus on creating original bodies of work that demonstrate their unique artistic voice.
+Students focus on creating original bodies of work with digital cameras.
 Topics include camera handling techniques, photo editing, sequencing, and photographic literacy.
 Student work is critiqued throughout the term, culminating in a final project.
-Through a series of lectures, readings and films, students are introduced to influential works in the canon of photographic history as well as issues and topics in contemporary photography.
+Through a series of lectures, readings and films, students are introduced to influential works in the global canon of photographic history as well as issues and topics by a multitude of voices in contemporary photography and the documentary tradition.
+Prerequisites: ART 1836 or 1838, or permission of the instructor.

 TTh 10:30am-12:20pm